sleak-lbl/weekly-emails/items/spinup.md

-## Learn to Use Spin to Build Science Gateways at NERSC: Apply for SpinUp Training
+## Learn to Use Spin to Build Science Gateways at NERSC: Registration Open for SpinUp Training

 Spin is a new service platform at NERSC based on Docker container technology.
 It can be used to deploy science gateways, workflow managers, databases, and all